OpenSimulationInterface/osi-documentation/index.rst

 In order to achieve widespread use of driving simulators for function developers, the connection between the function development framework and the simulation environment has to rely on generic and standardized interfaces.
 An easy and straight-forward compatibility between automated driving functions and the variety of available driving simulation frameworks is made possible by OSI.
 OSI was developed exactly for this purpose and addresses the emerging standard ISO 23150 for real sensors' standardized communication interface.
-In this context, OSI defines generic interfaces to ensure modularity, integrability, and interchangeability of the individual components:
+In this context, OSI defines generic interfaces to ensure modularity, integrability, and interchangeability of the individual components.
+The vision is to be able to connect any automated driving function to any driving simulator and emerging new hardware sensor generations with a standardized ISO 23150 interface.
+This will simplify integration and thus significantly strengthen the accessibility and usefulness of virtual testing.

 The following figure shows the interfaces and models involved in modeling a sensor.

 .. image:: _static/images/osi-context.png